-Portal hypertension refers to an increase in blood pressure inside the portal vein that occurs due to liver damage.
+Portal hypertension is an increase in blood pressure inside the portal vein.
+This vein carries nutrient-rich blood from various digestive organs to the liver.
+Portal hypertension results from liver damage.

 In this article, we discuss the symptoms and causes of portal hypertension.
 We also cover how doctors diagnose and treat this condition.